Former NFL Player Tim Green Has A New Opponent — ALS

 So Tim went on 60 Minutes and revealed his illness.

-"What we said is, you either write your own history or someone's going to write it for you," says 24-year-old Troy Green.
+"What we said is, you either write your own history or someone's going to write it for you," says his 24-year-old son, Troy Green.

 When one isn't enough

 I was one of Tim Green's producers for his Morning Edition commentaries back in the 1990s.
-We went to dinner once when he was in Washington, D.C. for a game — his Atlanta Falcons were playing Washington.
-Tim had a huge plate of pasta and when we finished, the waiter came over and asked "anything else?"
-Tim pointed to his clean plate and said, "yeah.
+We went to dinner once when he was in Washington, D.C., for a game — his Atlanta Falcons were playing Washington.
+Tim had a huge plate of pasta.
+When we finished, the waiter came over and asked, "Anything else?"
+Tim pointed to his clean plate and said, "Yeah.
 Let's do it again."

 That was him.
-One entrée wasn't enough.
-One high-profile career wasn't enough – he's also a prolific author, has a law degree and works for two firms.
+One entree wasn't enough.
+One high-profile career wasn't enough — he's also a prolific author, has a law degree and works for two firms.

 And ultimately, it wasn't enough for Tim to deal with ALS in silence.
-Last month, in conjunction with his 60 Minutes appearance, Tim helped launch a fund-raising website, Tackle ALS.
+Last month, in conjunction with his 60 Minutes appearance, Tim helped launch a fundraising website, Tackle ALS.

 Writing his own story